JosephSilber/bouncer/readme.md

     Bouncer::forbid('admin')->toManage(User::class);
     ```

 - You may wish to occasionally ban users, removing their permission to all abilities.
-However, actually removing all of their abilities would mean that when the ban is removed we'll have to figure out what their roles and permissions were.
+However, actually removing all of their roles & abilities would mean that when the ban is removed we'll have to figure out what their original roles and abilities were.

     Using a forbidden ability means that they can keep all their existing roles and abilities, but still not be authorized for anything.
 We can accomplish this by creating a special `banned` role, for which we'll forbid everything: